guybarnahum/bdd-mini/README.md

 Check `config.toml`.
 If `num_videos` is too high (e.g., >200), the script might struggle to find enough matching sequences in the specific label zip file provided.

 * **"Streaming Error / Connection Reset"**
 The script relies on the ETH Zurich mirror for BDD data.
 If unstable, try again later or check your internet connection.
 The Resume feature ensures you don't lose progress.
+Alternatively, download the zip files manually and point config to local paths.

 ---